-On a PRINCE2 project, the Project Board consists of three roles: the Executive, Senior User, and Senior Supplier.
-Only one person fulfils the Executive role, but any number of people may perform the other roles.
-If the Board members are unable to agree on a particular issue, the Executive acts as the decision maker.
+On a PRINCE2 project, the project board consists of three roles: executive, senior user, and senior supplier.
+Only one person fulfils the executive role, but any number of people may perform the other roles.
+If the project board members are unable to agree on a particular issue, the executive acts as the decision maker.

-For small projects, the Project Board may consist of just the Executive, who will perform all of the Board’s duties.
-If the project is large, the Project Board is likely to be complex, consisting of a cross-functional representation of many elements of the participating organizations.
-In PRINCE2, the Project Board is part of the project team, which also includes the Project Manager, Project Support and Team Managers.
+For small projects, the project board may consist of just the executive, who will perform all three project board duties.
+If the project is large, the project board is likely to be complex, consisting of a cross-functional representation of many elements of the participating organizations.
+In PRINCE2, the project board is part of the project team, which also includes the project manager, project support and team managers.

-The business interest (in the PRINCE2 manual this is referred to as Corporate) sponsors the project, endorses its objectives, and aims to ensure that the business investment provides value for money.
+The business interest (in the PRINCE2 manual this is referred to as ‘corporate, programme or the customer’) sponsors the project, endorses its objectives, and aims to ensure that the business investment provides value for money.
 In this article and the other 2 in this series when we refer to ‘corporate’ or ‘corporate management’ we mean ‘corporate, programme or the customer’.

-The Supplier interest represents those who provide the resources and expertise required by the project.
+The supplier interest represents those who provide the resources and expertise required by the project.
 They may be internal or external to the customer organization.
-All three stakeholder interests must be represented within the project, in order for it to succeed.
+All three stakeholder interests must be represented within the project for it to succeed.

 According to this principle each stage of a project must be properly planned, monitored, and controlled.
-A PRINCE2 project requires a minimum of two stages - the first one being called the ‘Initiation’ stage (during which the project is planned), and then at least one more to cover the delivery of the project’s specialist products.
+A PRINCE2 project requires a minimum of two stages - the first one being called the ‘initiation’ stage (during which the project is planned), and then at least one more which covers the delivery of the project’s specialist products.

 The requirement for an initiation stage ensures that a project is not started before detailed forecasts of costs and timescales have been completed.
 If the project skips this stage, there is a risk that it will ultimately cost considerably more than originally anticipated.

-At the end of the initiation stage, the Project Board assesses the viability of the project by examining the Project Initiation Documentation (PID).
-In accordance with this principle, a project that is given the go ahead will be assessed again by the Board at regular intervals (known as management control points) during its lifecycle.
-After each assessment, the Board may decide that the project should continue as planned, alter its scope, or prematurely close it if it is no longer viable.
+At the end of the initiation stage, the project board assesses the viability of the project by examining the project initiation documentation (PID).
+In accordance with this principle, a project that is given the go ahead will be assessed again by the project board at the end of each management stage during its lifecycle.
+After each assessment, the project board may decide that the project should continue or be prematurely closed it if it is no longer viable.

 It is a general rule of planning that every plan should be made only to a manageable and foreseeable level of detail (called a planning horizon).
-PRINCE2 recommends three levels of plan - the Project Plan, Stage Plans and optional Team Plans; each is appropriate for the particular level of management that uses it.
+PRINCE2 recommends three levels of plan - project plan, stage plans and optional team plans; each is appropriate for the level of management which uses it.

-The Project Board uses an updated version of the Project Plan as its working document throughout the project.
-The Project Manager, who is responsible for the day-to-day management of the project, will use the current Stage Plan.
-The Team Manager(s) will write Team Plans to an appropriate level of detail.
+The project board uses an updated version of the project plan to help it monitor and control progress.
+The project manager, who is responsible for the day-to-day management of the project, uses the current stage plan, and team manager(s) use team plans to an appropriate level of detail.

-If the decision is “go” then effectively this gives permission for the Project Manager to spend the money authorized by the Board for the next stage and is thus a less risky approach to taking investment decisions when compared with one big decision taken at the beginning of the project.
+If the decision is “go” then effectively this gives permission for the project manager to spend the money authorized by the project board for the next stage and is thus a less risky approach to taking investment decisions when compared with taking one big decision at the start of the project.

-If the decision is “no go” then the project is no longer viable, then the project should be prematurely closed.
+If the decision is “no go” then the project is no longer viable, and the project should be prematurely closed.

 On a PRINCE2 project, tolerances are established for each project objective (time, cost, quality, scope, benefits and risk).
-Limits of delegated authority are also defined, so that it is clear who should make a decision about corrective action if tolerances are exceeded.
+Limits of delegated authority are also defined, so that it is clear who has authority to take a decision about corrective action if tolerances are exceeded.
 The activities associated with directing, managing, and delivering the project must be performed within agreed tolerance levels.

-On a PRINCE2 project, regular Highlight Reports keep the Project Board informed about progress.
-This leaves the Board members free to carry on with their own activities, beyond those required for the directing of the project.
-Only if a tolerance level is forecast to be exceeded (known as an ‘exception’ in PRINCE2), does the Board need to address the issue through the assessment of an Exception Report.
+On a PRINCE2 project, regular highlight reports keep the project board informed about progress.
+This leaves the project board members free to carry on with their own activities, beyond those required for the directing of the project.
+Only if a tolerance level is forecast to be exceeded (known as an ‘exception’ in PRINCE2), does the project board address the issue through the assessment of an exception report.

 The 6 performance targets for which tolerances are set on a PRINCE2 project are: time, cost, quality, scope, benefits, and risk.
-Accepted tolerances are agreed for each of these elements at the project level by corporate management.
-Changes to these project-level tolerances can only be made at corporate level too.
+When the project is commissioned tolerances are agreed for each of these elements at the project level by corporate management.
+Changes to these project-level tolerances can only be made by corporate management.

-Once an exception to a project-level tolerance occurs, the Project Board must escalate the problem to corporate level for a decision to be made.
+Once an exception to a project-level tolerance occurs, the project board must escalate the problem to corporate management for a decision.

-Stage tolerances are calculated by the Project Manager when planning each Stage.
-They are then confirmed by the Project Board when it approves a Stage Plan.
-Similarly, Work Package tolerances are set by the Project Manager when a Team Plan is authorised.
+Stage tolerances are calculated by the project manager when planning each stage.
+They are then approved by the project board when it approves a stage plan.
+Similarly, Work Package tolerances are approved by the project manager when a team plan is authorised.

-If a Team Manager raises an issue, indicating a deviation from Work Package tolerances, the Project Manager must assess the issue and take corrective action, unless the Stage tolerances will be affected.
-If the issue will affect the Stage tolerances, the Project Manager must create an Exception Report, and escalate the matter to the Board.
+If a team manager raises an issue, indicating a deviation from work package tolerances, the project manager must assess the issue and take corrective action, unless the stage tolerances will be affected.
+If the issue will affect the stage tolerances, the project manager must create an exception report, and escalate the matter to the project board.

 Benefits of "managing by exception"

-By working in this way, the Project Board "manages by exception" i.e. only gets involved when key decisions need to be taken (when an issue exceeds agreed tolerances) and hence is a very efficient use of senior management time.
+By working in this way, the project board ‘manages by exception’ i.e. only gets involved when key decisions need to be taken (when an issue exceeds agreed tolerances) and hence is a very efficient use of senior management time.
 Note that in PRINCE2 if the ‘manage by exception’ principle is performed, there is no need for regular progress meetings between the project board and the project manager.

 PRINCE2 recognises the importance of delivering products that meet their agreed quality criteria, hence the 'focus on products' principle.

-As part of PRINCE2’s product-based approach, Product Descriptions are developed and agreed, and these effectively describe what is to be delivered by the project.
-They help to ensure that everyone involved in the project is aware of each product’s purpose, composition, quality criteria, etc. They also enable the project team to estimate how much work will be involved in bringing each product to fruition, what resources will be required, what activities must be performed, and so on.
+As part of PRINCE2’s product-based planning approach, product descriptions are developed and agreed, and these effectively describe what is to be delivered by the project.
+They help to ensure that everyone involved in the project is aware of each product’s purpose, composition, quality criteria, etc. They also enable the project team to estimate how much work will be involved in bringing each product to fruition, what resources will be required, the activities required, and how the products will be tested and approved.
 The agreed products define the project’s scope, as well as providing a foundation for planning and control activities.

-The final principle 'Tailor to suit the project environment' highlights a key advantage of using PRINCE2 - its adaptability.
+The final principle 'tailor to suit the project’ highlights a key advantage of using PRINCE2 - its adaptability.

-The verb to "tailor" refers to the appropriate use of PRINCE2 so that it matches the needs of a particular project.
-PRINCE2 recognises that all projects are different in terms of their cultural context, geographical location, level of complexity and scale.
-Tailoring to suit the project environment allows you to adapt the PRINCE2 methodology to suit the needs of your project - and still comply with the PRINCE2 approach to project management.
+The verb to "tailor" refers to the appropriate use of PRINCE2 so that it matches the needs of each project.
+PRINCE2 recognises that all projects are different in terms of their cultural context, geographical location, level of complexity, scale and risk.
+This principle allows you to adapt the PRINCE2 methodology to suit the needs of your project - and still comply with the PRINCE2 approach to project management.

 Tailoring whilst remaining compliant

 When you are tailoring PRINCE2, you must bear in mind that no part of the method should be ignored or removed.
-Even on a small project, you will need to address risk, quality and configuration management.
+Even on a small project, you will need to address risk, quality and change control.
 If the method is changed too much, you will be in danger of running a ‘PINO’ (that’s ‘PRINCE2 In Name Only’) project.

 Organizations can address the PINO problem by referring to the PRINCE2 Maturity Model1.
-Organizations can use the model to establish their level of compliance with PRINCE22.
+Organizations can use the model to establish their level of compliance with PRINCE2.

-The goal of the tailoring principle is to adapt the PRINCE2 method to the needs of your project environment, in order to avoid creating a ‘template-driven’ project management method in which everything is done unquestioningly.
+The goal of the tailoring principle is to adapt the PRINCE2 method to the needs of your project thereby avoiding the creation of a ‘template-driven’ project management method in which everything is done unquestioningly.
 Remember that PRINCE2 focuses on decisions being taken by those with delegated authority based upon timely information, rather than focussing on documents, templates and meetings.

-Hopefully you’ve learned something about the PRINCE2 principles after reading this eBook.
-As a PRINCE2 trainer, I often hear my students refer to their employer as being one which manages their projects according to PRINCE2.
-After delving a little deeper, it becomes apparent that these organizations are not managing their projects according to PRINCE2.
+Hopefully you’ve learned something about the PRINCE2 principles after reading this ebook.
+As a PRINCE2 trainer, I often hear students refer to their employer as being one which manages their projects according to PRINCE2.
+After delving a little deeper, it becomes apparent that these organizations are usually not managing their projects according to PRINCE2 at all.

 There is only one simple test of whether a project is a PRINCE2 project and it’s nothing to do with how many documents are written by the project management team.
-Nor is it to do with whether all of the guidance in the PRINCE2 manual3 is being followed.
+Nor is it to do with whether all the guidance in the PRINCE2 manual2 is being followed.
 The test is simply whether the project is applying all 7 of the PRINCE2 principles and whether the project is applying the minimum requirements of the 7 themes.
 The latter will be addressed in the accompanying PRINCE2 themes ebook.

-In this way, PRINCE2 is not a rigid and ancient text written down on tablets of stone which is unable to be challenged and changed.
-On the contrary, it’s a workable set of best practices which can be applied to any project, no matter what scale, type of level of complexity.
+PRINCE2 therefore is not a rigid and ancient text written down on tablets of stone which cannot be challenged and changed.
+On the contrary, it’s a very practical and workable set of best practices which can be applied to any project, no matter what type of project, scale or level of complexity and risk.

-It’s by applying these principles sensibly on your project that you will gain the greatest benefit of the world’s most popular project management framework.
+It’s by applying these principles sensibly on your project that you will gain the greatest benefit of the world’s most popular project management methodology.